hereon-GEMS/Cont2SAS/README.md

 A [detailed documentation](./docu/index.md) is provided in the `docu` folder.

+Potential developers, who want to contribute to the project, are advised to refer the [contributor's guide](./CONTRIBUTING.md).

 ## Referencing Cont2SAS

 For the citation information of `Cont2SAS`, please see the [CITATION.cff](./CITATION.cff) file.